 What is a Web Server Log?

 A web server log is a log file (or several files) automatically created and maintained by a web server consisting of a list of activities it performed and maintaining a history of page requests.
-The W3C keeps a standardized format (the Common Log Format) for web server log files, but other proprietary formats exist like the IIS one.
+The W3C keeps a standardized format (the Common Log Format) for web server log files, but other proprietary formats exist like Windows IIS.
 The ServicePilot Appservice w3c provides automated web server log file analytics.

 Web Server Logs monitoring